Arcane26/arcaneawp.github.io/README.md

 I am currently teaching myself web development, and as I progress through my courses and become more comfortable with different concepts, I will attempt to improve the page and make it look more appealing, reactive and interactive.
 ## Features
 The main flow of the site is going to involve a 'Search' function that will give the user the ability to quickly search for a planet through 'Known Classes'.
-Later on will be able to type a query into a text field to fetch known planets, or sort them based on discovery
+Later on will be able to type a query into a text field to fetch known planets, or sort them based on Discovery
 Date, Region, Distance to Sol, K10-Type Anomalies present, or Alphabetically by procedural-generation name.
 After a search, a list of planets matching the resulting query will be displayed, along with their discovery date and discovering CMDR, allowing the user to click on one.
 This will take them to that planet's
 *Information Page*, where all information about that planet will be available.